 Diet: Most humans are fearful of predatory animals.
 Part of the stigma against coyotes is their occasional feeding on domestic poultry and livestock.
 However, about three-fourths of their diet consists of rodents, rabbits, opossums, raccoons, and squirrels.
 They will also eat insects, fruits, berries, seeds, grasses, and dead animal matter.

-Bea (front) and Barney (back) were wild born and came to the WNC Nature Center in April 2006.
-At just 2 weeks old, Bea and Barney were orphaned after their mother was killed.
-Rescued by a local family, the two siblings were brought to the WNC Nature Center where they found their new home.
-When they arrived, their eyes were not even open yet.
-Since Bea and Barney were so young when their mother died, they never learned survival skills and do not fear humans.
+Bea was wild born and came to the WNC Nature Center in April 2006.
+At just 2 weeks old, she and her brother were orphaned after their mother was killed.
+When Bea arrived at the Nature Center, her eyes were not even open yet.
+Since she was so young when her mother died, she never learned survival skills and does not fear humans.

 Bea loves to interact with the animal keepers.
-Much as siblings do, Bea and Barney will fight over attention from the keepers.
-In the mornings, they can be seen playing together and chase each other.
-Both Bea and Barney love when their keepers give them pieces of frozen banana as enrichment.
+In the mornings, she can be seen playing, and she loves pieces of frozen banana as enrichment.